jakeleichtling/mobile-chrome-apps/docs/Develop.md

   		* Use `cca push`
   	* Use `cca push [--target=IP_ADDRESS] --watch` to automatically refresh the Chrome App when the code is updated.

+#### CDE

+Select your Chrome App.
+From the menu (the icon is three horizontal bars in the top left corner), select Deploy to Mobile... and follow the instructions.

-### Option B: Develop and build using the command line
+### Option B: Use `cca` to package your application and deploy it to your mobile device

 From the root of your `cca`-generated project directory:

 #### Android
 * To run your app on the Android Emulator: `cca emulate android`
-  * Note: This requires that you've set up an emulator.
+  * **Note:** This requires that you have set up an emulator.
 You can run `android avd` to set this up.
 Download additional emulator images by running `android`.
 To make the intel images run faster, install [Intel's HAXM](http://software.intel.com/en-us/articles/intel-hardware-accelerated-execution-manager/).
 * To run your app on a connected ARM Android device: `cca run android`.
 To run on an Intel X86 Android device: `DEPLOY_APK_ARCH=x86 cca run android`

 #### iOS
 * To run your app on the iOS Simulator: `cca emulate ios`
 * To run your app on a connected iOS device: `cca run ios`
-  * Note: This requires that you've set up a [Provisioning Profile](http://stackoverflow.com/questions/3362652/what-is-a-provisioning-profile-used-for-when-developing-iphone-applications) for your device.
+  * **Note**: To run on a connected iOS device, you must set up a [Provisioning Profile](http://stackoverflow.com/questions/3362652/what-is-a-provisioning-profile-used-for-when-developing-iphone-applications) for that device.

 ### Option C: Develop and build using an IDE